zaktech96/vsionboard/README.md

 ## Quick Setup

-First, gather your Development API keys from the following services:
+First, gather your API keys from the following services:

    - **Supabase** (Database)
      - Create account at [Supabase](https://supabase.com)